7 Critical Factors for Successful Selection of CDMO for Cell and Gene Therapy Manufacturing

 Does the CDMO have access to the cellular material?

-Access to the appropriate cellular material is one of the most important aspects during production of allogenic CGT.
+Access to the appropriate cellular material is one of the most important aspects during production of allogenic CAGT.
 Support of both fresh and frozen types has a number of advantages and it could impact the final product.
 It is good to find out during the search for a CDMO, one that has the possibility to access to the hight quality and appropriate genotype of the cellular material.

 Does the CDMO have experience with delivery system which you required?